What is pH Balanced Skin Care?

 How Do We Test The pH Of Our Soaps & Shampoos?

-I do not approach soapmaking as a craft--I am fascinated by the chemistry of saponification and respect the effect that an alkali heavy soap can have on our skin.
+I do not approach soapmaking as a craft.
+It is a science and I am fascinated by the chemistry of saponification (the chemical reaction that makes soap) and respect the effect that an alkali heavy soap can have on our skin.

 Very early lye soaps were often very irritating to the skin.
 Since there was no accurate way to measure the lye concentration, the old-fashioned methods of soap making often resulted in harsh soap, which has given lye soaps an undeserved bad reputation.